DavidGhedini/JRI-Docs/docs/wizard.rst

 .. image:: _static/13-jri.png

-We have tested with 2.4.0:
+JRI Publihsher has been tested with JasperReportsIntegration 2.4.0 and 2.5.1:

 .. image:: _static/14-jri.png